DevStar1016/DevStar1016/README.md

   Senior BlockChain  Developer
 </h1>

-🏆As a senior Full  stack Blockchain developer,
+🏆As a senior Full  stack  developer,
 I have dedicated myself to the world of programming, constantly expanding my skillset and knowledge.
-I’m a passionate Blockchain Project Manager with a proven track record in organizing and leading teams to develop cutting-edge solutions in the Web3 and metaverse spaces.
-With a focus on gaming and immersive digital experiences, I thrive on turning visionary ideas into tangible realities.![image]

 📞Beyond my professional interests, I also value building connections and making friends within the tech community.